go beyond traditional talk therapy.

 Click here to learn more about how EMDR works.

-Virtual therapy available in Denver, CO + throughout Colorado + California
+Virtual EMDR therapy in Denver, CO and throughout Colorado + California

 At the end of the day, I want you to know: